Interfaces + Open Design / Foundation

 02

-Use "Canvas" to locate the part of the interfaces + open design workflow the video is demonstrating.
+Use "Context" to locate the part of the ai interface control mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 11:40, where the video says: “assets, and help build the full campaign.
 Instead of manually jumping between tools and copying and pasting stuff, you can work directly inside Claude.
 Claude can plan the concept, write the creative brief, generate the videos or images...”

 03